 That last bit may sound counterintuitive but consider the lasting impact of losing a job versus losing personal information.
 Getting a job is stressful, but there’s more or less a clear path to go about getting a new one.

 How does someone clean up personal information that’s been lost or shared with parties unknown?
 That’s assuming you know it was lost or stolen in the first place.
 The answer sounds scary and far more permanent.
-The idea that your information was mishandled by an organisation you trusted enough to want to work for may be even scarier still.
+The idea that your information was mishandled by an organization you trusted enough to want to work for may be even scarier still.

 Ninety-five percent of applicants agree the way a potential employer treats them as a candidate is a reflection of how they’ll be treated as an employee.
 That’s a stark reminder about the outsize impact candidate experience has on so many areas of a business.
 From brand perception to employee morale, candidate experience affects it all.

 Now consider if applicants feel their information can’t or won’t be handled in a manner with which they’re comfortable.
-Whatever the cause, the result is not favorable for the hiring organisation.
+Whatever the cause, the result is not favorable for the hiring organization.
 Candidates are not only less likely to apply, they’re less likely to take the job if offered one.

 It’s not enough for employers to protect candidate data; they need to show they’re actively doing so.
-Therein lies an opportunity: when it comes to candidate experience, most organisations tread the beaten path.
+Therein lies an opportunity: when it comes to candidate experience, most organizations tread the beaten path.
 They focus on things like company culture and benefits.

 But what happens when candidates want to apply to your company but don’t feel safe doing so?
 Demonstrating the value of candidate data rights is a differentiator for employers willing to draw a line in the sand.

 In an age where candidates (especially younger ones) look at brands to set an example and stand up for what they believe in, candidate data rights represent a huge opportunity.
 It may not be glamorous, but it is near universal in appeal.
 Candidates want to know they’re valued.
-Actively working to protect their data communicates that your organisation has their best interests at heart.
+Actively working to protect their data communicates that your organization has their best interests at heart.

 Don’t think you’re off the hook if your company doesn’t sell to or engage directly with consumers.
 Your business is powered by people.
 People want to work for brands they trust.
 Your talent pools can dry up even if your finances don’t feel an immediate impact.